-- Staff follow appropriate procedures for administering medication (for example, written authorisation from parents, medication named and stored appropriately, medication documented when administered). - Staff appropriately document children with medical conditions, allergies and asthma.
-Risk assessments/communication plans are completed with families and shared staff members. - Staff discuss any issues and concerns with parents, both formally (for example, at parent interviews) and informally (via discussions with parents after sessions, via email). - Staff encourage and role model good hygiene routines (e.g., encouraging children to sneeze or cough into sleeve/, washing hands before eating, using tissues etc). - Staff notify all parents of communicable illnesses, via notices on the front door and at sign in areas and email families. - All staff have the appropriate first aid qualifications and first aid kits are checked monthly and up to date. - All staff have appropriate asthma and anaphylaxis qualifications. - All staff have completed online child protection training. - Every child's immunisation record is up to date. - Staff encourage healthy eating, (including discussions about 'sometimes' food and 'always' food). - Service is working through the Healthy Achievement Program. - Service is working with the Smilies for Miles program. - Service has a strong focus on children's sense of agency and have embedded bathroom and sustainable monitors into the programs. - Staff encourage physical activity (for example, via outdoor activities) and discuss exercise and health. - Children are adequately supervised (via appropriate child educator ratios).
-Parents must advise who can drop off and collect children, as outlined in the Delivery and collection of children policy; enrolment forms include an authorisation section. - Children cannot enter the kitchen area. - There is soft fall around all climbing equipment. - Staff conduct daily/weekly/monthly safety checks at kinder and bush kinder. - We are a Sunsmart service and use the sunsmart app to monitor uv. - Risk assessments are conducted before bush kinder. - Staff practice emergency evacuations each term.
+- Staff follow appropriate procedures for administering medication (for example, written authorisation from parents, medication named and stored appropriately, medication documented when administered) and update this in real time through kindyhubs incident reporting. - Staff appropriately document children with medical conditions, allergies and asthma.
+Risk assessments/communication plans are completed with families and shared with members. - Staff discuss any issues and concerns with parents, both formally (for example, at parent interviews) and informally (via discussions with parents after sessions, via kindyhub and email). - Staff encourage and role model good hygiene routines (e.g., encouraging children to sneeze or cough into sleeve/, washing hands before eating, using tissues etc). - Staff notify all parents of communicable illnesses, via notices at sign in areas and email families through kinderhub. - All staff have the appropriate first aid qualifications and first aid kits are checked monthly and up to date. - All staff have appropriate asthma and anaphylaxis qualifications. - All staff have completed online child protection training yearly and this is discussed in staff meetings on a regular basis. - Every child's immunisation record is up to date. - Staff encourage healthy eating, (including discussions about 'sometimes' food and 'always' food).
+Information on a regular basis put in the newsletters. - Service is working through the Healthy Achievement Program. - Service is working with the Smilies for Miles program. - Service has a strong focus on children's sense of agency and sustainable monitors have been embedded on a daily basis into the programs. - Staff encourage physical activity (for example, via outdoor activities) and discuss exercise and health. - Children are adequately supervised (via appropriate child educator ratios).
+Parents must advise who can drop off and collect children, as outlined in the Delivery and collection of children policy; enrolment forms include an authorisation section. - Children cannot enter the kitchen area. - There is soft fall around all climbing equipment. - Staff conduct daily/weekly/monthly safety checks at kinder and bush kinder.
+We are a Sunsmart service and use the sunsmart app to monitor UV.
+This is advertised o website and near the sign in area. - Risk assessments are conducted before bush kinder/programs each day and within the programs, including visiting the school and Greenmeadows park for emergency drills. in cabinet) - Staff practice emergency evacuations each term.
 Staff are involved in school emergency evacuations.

-Staff members have focused on PD around changes to Child Protection and share this with peers.
+Staff continually evaluate these procedures. - Staff members have focused on PD around changes to Child Protection and share this with peers.